Process: Fine Art Pigment Prints / Year: 2025 / Edition: 2Ex. + 1HS.

 3. Double Frame Parallel Borders in Pantone 187 / 19X26 cm

-What happens when rules are broken?
+But what happens when those rules are broken?
 If a coherent series creates rhythm and harmony, does an anti-series resist it?
 Instead of allowing repetition to guide perception, each work interrupts the expectation of continuity.
 Could there be an unconscious, non-rational way of handling artistic choices and bringing elements together?
 Is it possible to bypass established, automated modes of thinking and procedure?
 What do a machine, a rock ledge, and a red frame have in common?
 The frame structures the space, the rock provides natural resonance, and the machine introduces rhythm — together exploring the dialogue between permanence and temporality.
 An unconscious, purely aesthetic choice can indeed provide a kind of link, even within an anti-series.

 The most radical and final anti-series gesture would be to sell the works individually, freeing each piece to exist on its own.
 Each may hang in a different home, on a different wall.
 The anti-series thus becomes a conceptual network, where separation itself generates meaning.